Avanzar-PC/bin/README.md

 ```

 **Usage:**
-You should now be able to use the executable you can test it by running:
+Restart your shell and you should now be able to use the executable you can test it by running:
 ```shell
 caniuse -V
 ```